billyburrito/flipper_esp32_wroom/README.md

 # flipper_esp32_wroom
 STLs for the ESP32 S2 Wroom board to live atop a flipper zero

-Buy this board:
+Buy this board or something similar:

 https://www.amazon.com/dp/B07WCG1PLV

-(no affiliate links here, go do something nice for someone)

 Use this repo to easily flash: